 No keyboard, mouse, monitor, or laptop is required.
 Using a remote control, all commands are at your fingertips anywhere in the dome.

 You can also use our Universal Console™ software for elegant system control from multiple computing devices, including the Apple iPad®.
 The Universal Console software is included with all fixed dome purchases and is available as an optional add on for portable systems.

-1 TB (1000 GB).
+2 TB or more.
 Used to store images, videos, data sets, and scripts on the system for your convenience.
-The Digitarium CU-1 control unit currently supports an additional 3 TB for add on data sets.
+The Digitarium CU-1 control unit currently supports an additional 6 TB for add on data sets.

-The planetarium software used is Nightshade, maintained by Digitalis.
-Please download a version if you are curious.
+The planetarium software used is Nightshade NG, developed by Digitalis.

 Our Digitarium software platform allows very flexible image and video display.
 Place media on the dome where you want it in real time and even mirror it for better audience visibility.
 All distortion correction is done on the fly so you can easily show regular "rectangular" media on the dome.
 And of course, playing fulldome videos is a breeze.

 Underlying everything is the open source Linux operating system, although this is completely hidden from you.
 Source code for all open source software used in the system is available to our customers.

 Also included is a 1 TB USB drive with images and videos which complement our free lesson plans.

 For increased flexibility you can project your own video or images.
 Simply copy your files to a USB drive and plug it into the system.
 You can also copy files to the large internal drive.
 MPEG-2 and MPEG-4 are our best supported video formats, although other codecs may work.
 Most image formats are supported.